leouchoa/cheatsheets/linux/apache_webserver.md

 ### VirtualHost

 It's a logical division of the apache web server.
 Each can be configured with it's own server name and doc root.
-You can configure it in the `httpd.conf` file.
+You can configure it in the `/etc/httpd/conf/httpd.conf` file.
 The example bellow shows one that sets a domain name and the [DocumentRoot](https://support.reclaimhosting.com/hc/en-us/articles/4416677995799-Understanding-Document-Roots).

 ```bash
 <VirtualHost *:80>